 Road Rage Incidents

-We have all seen them.
 Whether it is the man who is trying to manage driving and eating lunch at the same time, or the woman jabbering on her phone while the light has been green for 10 seconds, there is at least one bad driver on the road with us every time we get in our cars.
-If you spend enough time driving on California’s roads and freeways, it is bound to happen: someone at some point is going to do something stupid to annoy or anger you.
+If you spend enough time driving on Long Beach roads and freeways, it is likely that someone will do something stupid to annoy or anger you.
+Unfortunately, even small incidents cause some drivers to burst into a fit of “road rage” – dangerous, aggressive, and irresponsible behaviors that result when the driver cannot control their anger.
+Road rage incidents are a serious threat to your safety and the safety of others on the road, and because of this they often result in injuries that are serious enough to require not only medical care, but assistance from an experienced lawyer as well.
+If you find yourself a victim of road rage, Jamal Injury Law P.C. is here to help.What is Road Rage?

 There are an infinite number of reasons why a driver might suddenly lose control of their emotions.
-It could be a bad day at work, trouble at home, or something another driver did that sends a person over the edge.
+It could be a bad day at work, frustration with heavy Long Beach traffic, trouble at home, or something another driver did that sends a person over the edge.
 Some of the driving-related causes include:

 - Heavy traffic or gridlock